Carrie Underwood Shows Off Her Legs In A Sparkling Minidress, And Fans Are Awestruck

 The name of Carrie Underwood’s new tour might be “Cry Pretty,” but the stunning blonde certainly knows how to dress pretty as well.
 In a video thanking Denver for being a great stop on her tour, she wowed her fans by showcasing her costumes, including a sparkling minidress that showcased her legs to their best advantage.

-The video opens with some panoramic views of Denver, and then cuts to Carrie walking down a hallway before the show begins in a stunning gold v-neck gown with copper accents that takes its cues from 1940s Hollywood.
+The video opened with some panoramic views of Denver, and then cut to Carrie walking down a hallway before the show began in a stunning gold V-neck gown with copper accents that take their cues from 1940s Hollywood.

-Carrie then shows several clips of herself performing her song “Love Wins.”
-During the number, she wears a stunning gunmetal grey minidress that puts her pins on full display.
-With art-deco inspired beading in the front, she looks absolutely stunning, and fans were sure to tell her in the comments.
+Carrie then showed several clips of herself performing her song “Love Wins.”
+During the number, she wore a stunning gunmetal grey minidress that put her pins on full display.
+With art-deco-inspired beading in the front, she looked absolutely stunning, and fans were sure to tell her in the comments.
 Carrie completed the look with black booties.

 It was not the only beautiful ensemble worn by the country crooner.
-Another outfit worn by Carrie was a gold and black coat dress with an a-line skirt, also with the high heeled booties.
-A fourth was a stunning light blue gown with a large leg split, and a fifth was sparkling orange number.
+Another outfit worn by Carrie was a gold and black coat dress with an A-line skirt, also with the high-heeled booties.
+The fourth was a stunning light blue gown with a large leg split, and the fifth was sparkling orange number.

 Carrie appeared to be wearing this dress when she came off-stage.